thecaseyproject/thecaseyproject/README.md

 - 👋 Hi, I’m @thecaseyproject
 - 👀 I’m interested in expanding my skills in development.
-I'm currently a network/system administrator.
+I'm currently a Systems Lead.
 - 🌱 I’m currently learning Python and working to gather a deeper understanding of systems I work in.